msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ![Open and close the Information Panel](/docs/distribution/os_infopanel_openclose.gif)

-#### Additonal Info
+#### Additional Info

 In the **Additional Info** section, you can:
-* see who created the Outbound Shipment (name of the user)
+* See who created the Outbound Shipment (name of the user)
-* view and edit the Outbound Shipment color.
-To edit the color, tap on the colored circle and select a color from the
+* View and edit the Outbound Shipment color.
+To edit the color, tap on the colored circle and select a color from the pop-up
 * Write or edit a comment

 #### Related Documents